Learning Disabilities, Dyslexia & Print Difficulties: Inclusive Technology Overview

 EBook Readers

 These devices range in price, functionality and features.
 Sizes once again range from small and discrete to book-size models.
-Features 12vary but all provide electronic access to books and other literature, some including online newspapers, magazines and articles.
+Features vary but all provide electronic access to books and other literature, some including online newspapers, magazines and articles.
 Models boast features such as MP3 playback, voice recording, additional memory upgrade (e.g. SD or mini SD memory cards), wireless connectivity and/or USB ports, auto download and/or purchase of content directly from the web (e.g. Amazon), multiple eBook format capability (ePub, PDF, HTML, PDF etc) as well as font size, background colour, screen display and accessibility features.
 Costs vary as well as the cost of the books downloaded, and more importantly, the range, suitability and extent of content.

 Digital Cameras